opalmer/pycffiwin32/docs/source/dev/functions.rst

 ~~~~~~~~
 In C, there's not really an equivalent to a keyword in Python.
 However for
 many of the Windows API functions the msdn documentation may say something
-along the lines of *This parameter can be NULL.*  For pywincffi reasonable
+along the lines of *This parameter can be NULL.*  For pywincffi, reasonable
 default values should be defined where possible so not every argument is
 always required.